hchev001/DockerExpressApi/README.md

-# SampleApi

-Simple API setup.
-No connection to Database
+# DockerExpressAPI...Actually a Full Web App

+Originally this repository was meant to be an example of how I orgnaize an Express API.
+However, some circumstances changed and decided to make it a full web app.
+The project is composed of a MongoDB, Express API, Create-React-App client, and an NGINX Reverse Proxy.
+Each component is run in a Docker container.
+The tool docker-compose is used to orchestrate the docker containers.

 # Instructions for Using The App

-Make sure you have docker and docker-compose installed and that port 8080 is not being used by any other service.

-In the root directory of the project, where the docker-compose.yml file exists

-Create a folder called Database, the content of the MongoDatabase will be stored there

-run: docker-compose build
-thne
-run: docker-compose up -d

-By now there should be a docker container running called

-node_backend

-you can verify this by running

-docker ps

-and you should see all running containers

-# starting the api

-in a terminal window you will essentially connect to the container by typing the following:
+To start the project, from the root directory run:

+`docker-compose up -d`

+This will only start the containers, the backend and client still need to be started manually.

+Open up two terminal sessions.

+## Starting the Backend

+The backend container is conveniently named *backend*

+We need to enter it first by running from the terminal:

+`docker exec -u www-data -it backend bash`

+This will let you open a bash terminal session inside the container as user *www-data*

+Navigate to the project directory, either with:

+`cd $PROJECT` or `cd /opt/app`

+Start the backend

+`npm start`

+## Starting the Frontend
+The frontend runs in a container called *client*, an instance of Create-React-App

+We need to enter it first by running from the terminal:

-docker exec -u www-data -it node_backend bash
+`docker exec -u www-data -it client bash`

-it will open a terminal session inside the container
+This will let you open a bash terminal session inside the container as user *www-data*

-change to the project directory by typing: cd $PROJECT
+Navigate to the project directory, either with:

+`cd $PROJECT` or `cd /opt/app`

+Start the backend

+`npm start`

+# So you have the project running, what now?

-to start the project just type npm start
+## How to access the project

-# From this point forward
+When running the project locally you will be able to access the React SPA via `http://localhost:9090/`

+Any http request will need to be made to the appropriate route but prepending it first with `http://localhost:9090/api`

+Example: To access the *samples* routes from the API.
+We would make a GET request to `http://localhost:9090/api/samples`

+## Editing the Code

-Any changes you make on the local directory will be updated inside the docker container
+Any changes you make on the local directories (api, sample-client) will be updated inside the docker containers for ease of development.